 ⚠️ Common mistake to avoid:

-Complementary Products
+Complementary products

 The portable sewing machine closes the geobag in seconds without knots that loosen with UV or handling.
-The thread for the portable machine is the mandatory consumable: polypropylene thread withstands weathering unlike cotton thread.
+The thread for the portable machine is the mandatory consumable: polypropylene thread withstands the weather, unlike cotton thread.
 The anchor cap with rod is used to fix the first row to the ground when the barrier is installed on a slope and there is a risk of sliding due to the weight of the upper rows.

-Maintenance and Care
+Maintenance and care

 The geobag is a product designed for intensive use over a defined period.
 The guidelines are simple: